wachin/git-pre-commit-hook-windows-path-check/README.md

 The installation process is described in **install-global-hook.sh**.
 It creates `~/.config/git/hooks`, places the hook there, and configures `git config --global core.hooksPath ...` so that it applies automatically to all of your Git repositories.

-The **README** confirms this purpose and also explains the available environment variables for customizing path length limits and the estimated Windows checkout base path.

-In summary, this is a tool for Linux developers and teams that want to stop Windows-incompatible files at commit time, preventing clone or checkout failures later on Windows.
+This is a tool for Linux developers and teams that want to stop Windows-incompatible files at commit time, preventing clone or checkout failures later on Windows.

 ## Repository Contents